 On Teachers Day, students hold different activities to entertain teachers at schools and colleges.
-These activities include singing competitions, dance competitions, recitations of poems, mimicry of teachers, lots of games children play with teachers, plan a picnic, offer gifts, and at last, they thank teachers by expressing their gratitude.
+These activities include singing competitions, dance competitions, recitations of poems, mimicry of teachers, lots of games children play with teachers, planning a picnic, offering gifts, and at last, they thank teachers by expressing their gratitude.

 Teachers' Day is a great occasion for celebrating and enjoying the relationship between teachers and students.
 So, try to meet your teachers on the day and convey your wishes.
 If they are far then send them a message and make their day memorable.